Vega v. Tekoh: Opinion of the Court

+Alito goes on to describe various previous cases where non-Mirandized statements were deemed to be admissible at trial, such as for impeachment purposes, un-Mirandized questioning during an ongoing emergency, or as the fruits of an un-Mirandized statement.
+Alito suggests that if this new theory of § 1983 were accepted, it would be, "...hard to see how these decisions could stand..." suggesting this theory conflicts with precedent.

+Alito states that it was clear that, "Miranda did not hold that a violation of the rules it established necessarily constitute a Fifth Amendment violation, and it is difficult to see how it could have held otherwise."
+The Court found no precedent suggesting that a Miranda violation "necessarily constitute[s]" a constitutional violation, and the Court held that a Miranda violation alone could not constitute the "deprivation of [a] right ... secured by the Constitution" under § 1983.
+The Court declined to expand the law of Miranda to include a claim under § 1983 based on a cost-benefit analysis.

+Therefore, the majority saw no reason to extend the right to sue under § 1983.

 Dissenting opinion

 In her dissent, Justice Kagan wrote that the majority opinion fails to give "redress" to individuals whose rights were violated by the police under Miranda.
 She noted that Miranda is "secured by the Constitution" and cited Dickerson v.
 United States as a reason.
 She wrote that Dickerson stated that "Miranda has all the substance of a constitutional rule" and that these "constitutional rules are enforceable in federal-court habeas proceedings, where a prisoner is entitled to claim he 'is in custody in violation of the Constitution.
 She contends that under Miranda if the accused had an "un-Mirandized" testimony, it should not be included in the trial, and since that was not the case, that gives the accused grounds to sue under §1983.
 She ended her dissent with a scathing statement: "The majority here, as elsewhere, injures the right by denying the remedy."